Welcome to the 5 Essential Android Apps of 2019!

-We’ve itemized the Android apps any phone could want, sorted by type from social and entertaining to suitability and travel apps.
+We’ve itemized the most essential Android apps any phone could want, sorted by type from social and entertaining to suitability and travel apps.
 You may notice that there are no games on the list.
 That’s not an oversight; it’s because we have the best Android games listed away.

 To be clear, we’re not saying you should download every one of these – it’s just that, if an app sounds attractive, it shouldn’t be disillusion.

 While many are free, some of the best Android apps in this list require you to pay actual money.
 If you’re a skinflint, that’s a problem, which is why you should have Google Opinion Rewards installed.

 Complete short surveys for Google and you’ll be given credit to spend on the store.
 Sometimes that could be 50p, sometimes 10p, but it all adds up and no survey takes longer than a minute or two.
 Seriously, download this now.

 Gboard is the ultimate keyboard for Android.
 That’s partial as it plagiarized the greatest features from elsewhere – Glide Typing is unusually similar to Swype for example – but it’s more than that.
 Google search is built right into it, meaning that wherever you in Android you can quickly search for things.
 Does someone want to know where you’re meeting?